gbrlazvd/hackday_01_comunidade_ds/README.md

 # Bank Inclusion - Hackday Comunidade DS

+## Context

+#### This project was made by Dados Inglorious Team as a result of a Kaggle Competition created by Comunidade DS, a brazilian comunity and study group of Data Science.
+#### It was a closed competition.
+Only members of Comunidade DS had the permission to participate and submit the models.
+#### For more details about the competition, like groups, participants and results, check the competition page [Inclusao Financeira na Africa](https://www.kaggle.com/competitions/inclusao-financeira-na-africa).

 ## This project aims to predict which user, based in their socio-demographic data, would open a digital bank account.

-#### This project was made by Dados Inglorious Team.

 # 1. Business Problem.
 Financial inclusion remains one of the main obstacles to economic and human development in Africa.
 For example, in Kenya, Rwanda, Tanzania and Uganda, only 9.1 million adults (14% of adults) have access to or use a business bank account.